 - To enhance public dialogue and media debate by fostering appreciation of the values of liberal multiculturalism, encouraging participation, inclusion and the free exchange of ideas, developing open, tolerant and diverse societies.

 The themes covered by the School are: Improving Public Policy; Issues in Euro-Atlantic affairs and enlargement; Liberal multiculturalism in theory and practice; and Current Issues in Macedonian and Western Balkan politics.
 In principle the School lasts from October to June and typically offers: four weekend courses, CRPM discussions and a World Forum for Democracy at the Council of Europe.
 The weekend courses have an intensive program of lectures, workshops and debates.
 The CRPM discussions are offered by eminent persons whose introduction of 22 minutes and 22 seconds is followed by Chatham House rule discussion on topics related to the themes of the School.
 The Strasbourg World Forum for Democracy is an annual gathering of leaders, opinion-makers, civil society activists, representatives of business, academia, media and professional groups to debate key challenges for democracies worldwide.
 All weekly lectures organised in Skopje are open to alumni.
 This is an opportunity for them to meet up with that year’s participants.
 In addition, one weekend seminar is typically organised for and by the alumni of the School.
 Distinguished alumni have become lecturers of the School.

 All participants must speak and write fluent English and Macedonian.
-The participants must attend all the weekend courses, and a number of CRPM discussions.
+The participants must attend all the weekend courses, and a number of CRPM lectures followed by a discussion.
 They are expected to fulfill the tasks assigned to them at the lectures.
 Diplomas by the Council of Europe and CRPM are awarded at the end of the academic year.
 Participants are mid-career professionals (25-45 years) in the public and private sectors, selected on the basis of the following criteria: advanced knowledge in the field of public policy; readiness to work on improving liberal democracy in Macedonia and minimizing poverty in the country; and multicultural values.
 In the selection process we take into account that participants with different political, social, cultural, gender and ethnic identities in the country are represented.
 We expect the participants to be fully involved in the whole educational process.
 We see them as future partners, who will together with the lecturers and guests, build a new political and governmental culture.